sigp/lighthouse/book/src/help_vc.md

             Comma-separated paths to custom TLS certificates to use when connecting to a beacon node (and/or proposer node).
 These certificates must be in PEM format and are used in addition to the OS trust store.
 Commas must only be used as a delimiter, and must not be part of the certificate path.
+        --broadcast <API_TOPICS>
+            Comma-separated list of beacon API topics to broadcast to all beacon nodes.
+Possible values are: none, attestations, blocks, subscriptions, sync-committee.
+Default (when flag is omitted) is to broadcast subscriptions only.
         --builder-registration-timestamp-override <builder-registration-timestamp-override>
             This flag takes a unix timestamp value that will be used to override the timestamp used in the builder api registration